 The Golf Course Owners of Wisconsin (GCOW) reports that Wisconsin has about 60 golf resorts (in addition to more than 500 golf courses).
 Below are a handful of some of the best golf resorts in Wisconsin with unique historical twists.
-From the luxury of The American Club to the Holiday Lodge Golf Resort and Park, the only golf resort in Wisconsin with an RV park, you can find a resort that fits both your budget and game.
+From the luxury of The American Club to extra fun around Chula Vista, there's a golf resort in Wisconsin perfect for everyone in your group.

 This resort offers four championship golf courses designed by legendary Hall of Fame architect Pete Dye.
 Along with these nationally recognized golf courses, the resort features two hotels, a special check-in program for children and cabins in the woods for small groups.
 The American Club hosted the 2012 Women’s US Open.
 Forbes has repeatedly awarded the American Club its rare 5 Star designation, given to only 36 resorts worldwide.

 Insiders Tip: After a full day of golf, hit The Horse and Plow for some of the best (and modestly priced) pub style food on this side of the Atlantic.
 Ask for a Jigger Ale—a unique beer from Kohler’s Old Course Hotel in St. Andrews, Scotland.

 Lake Geneva is home to two of Wisconsin’s top golf resorts.
 At Geneva National you can pick between three golf courses all designed by your favorite golf heroes—Arnold Palmer, Gary Player, or Lee Trevino.
 All three golf courses will test your mettle, but if scenery is important, pick the Player course.